A photo of a woman smiling in a park. She has short wavy hair and is wearing black glasses as well as a black blazer.

 Why I Do What I Do

 My work exists at the intersections of psychology, poetry, compassion and creativity.
-This is because I’ve seen what happens when we rely on traditional self-care practices alone to prevent burnout.
-Yes, boundaries and rest matter.
+This is because I’ve seen what happens when we rely on modern wellness practices alone to prevent burnout.
+And yes, boundaries and rest matter.
 But they’re not enough.

 The dominant ethos tells us that our worth comes from productivity and that play and rest must be earned.
 The medical model pathologises our struggles.
 Ableist frameworks tell us certain bodies and minds are more valuable than others, and that pushing through exhaustion is a strength (rather than recognising that this causes harm).